algolia/docsearch/docs/src/config-file.md

 ### `sitemap_alternate_links` _Optional_

-Sitemaps can contain _alternative links_ for urls.
-Those are other versions of the same page, in a different language, or with a different url.
-By default DocSearch will ignore those urls.
+Sitemaps can contain _alternative links_ for URLs.
+Those are other versions of the same page, in a different language, or with a different URL.
+By default DocSearch will ignore those URLs.

 Set this to `true` if you want those other version to be crawled as well.